solyarisoftware/WeBAD/README.md

 Or you can run the demo through an HTTPS server (for security reasons, Web Audio API doesn't run on HTTP).

-To serve HTTPS static pages, I'm happy with [http-server package](https://github.com/http-party/http-server), using with this setup (of course you need a certificate, maybe selfsigned):
+To serve HTTPS static pages, I'm happy with [http-server package](https://github.com/http-party/http-server), using with this setup (of course you need an SSL certificate, maybe self-signed):

 ```
 $ npm install -g http-server